top of page

 Introduction

-The Psychology Externship program at Talbot Child Psychology (TCP) is a 12-month on-site placement that provides therapy-focused practicum training experiences in school-based mental health while offering ample opportunities to gain additional specialized training exposure designed to lay the foundation for future advanced practicum in either school-based mental health or feeding therapy.
+The Externship training program at Talbot Child Psychology (TCP) is a 10 to 12-month placement that provides a therapy-focused practicum in a school-based mental health setting.
+This program also provides ample opportunities to gain additional specialized training in treating children with feeding difficulties.

 Program Components

-The TCP externship program is a 12-month practicum that comprises the following:
+TCP's 10 to 12-month practicum comprises the following:

-16 hours of training per week at one of TCP’s main practicum rotation sites under Talbot County Public Schools.
+• 16 hours of training per week at a Talbot County Public School,

-Providing direct services to clients in the form of individual, family, or group therapy.
+• Direct services to clients in the form of individual, family, or group therapy,

 Training Goals